 4.2 Tickets purchased by Players shall be entered into the next round of monthly Draws occurring following the monthly collection of payments.
 Tickets purchased will specify a unique Ticket Number specific to the individual ticket.

 4.3 Prospective Players can apply for membership by completing an Application.
 This can only be done on the Website, by hard copy and sending by post to the ASL office, or by other methods which may be made available by ASL from time to time.
-In each event, the Application constitutes the applicant’s authorisation of ASL to collect payment for either 4 or 5 (dependant on how many Saturdays there are in the month) in advance, but never more than the number of Draws occurring in the following month, from the applicant’s designated bank, debit card, credit card as applicable until this authorisation is revoked.
+In each event, the Application constitutes the applicant’s authorisation of ASL to collect payment for either 4 or 5 (dependant on how many Saturdays there are in the month) in advance, but never more than the number of Draws occurring in the following month, from the applicant’s pay at source (Regular members), designated bank, debit card, credit card as applicable until this authorisation is revoked.

 4.4 The Application will require prospective Players to provide at least the following information:

 4.4.1 The number of Tickets to be purchased for each Draw;